Dry Needling in Greenville, SC

 💡 Trigger Point Discovery: One trigger point can refer pain to areas up to 12 inches away—your shoulder pain might actually be coming from a knot in your neck muscle.

-What We Treat Most Effectively.
+What We Treat in Greenville

 Consult your physician before combining with existing treatments for serious medical conditions